nino-triandafilidis/coronary-anomaly-analytics/README.md

 # Anomaly Insight

-Clinical anomaly detection tool for pediatric cardiologists at Stanford Children's Hospital.
-Built as part of CS147 (Introduction to Human-Computer Interaction Design) at Stanford.
+Clinical analytics tool for pediatric cardiologists at Stanford Children's Hospital.

-Cardiologists upload CT angiogram radiology reports, and the system uses LLM-powered named entity recognition to extract, verify, and track clinical findings across a growing database.
+User uploads a CT angiogram  reports, and the system uses LLM-powered named entity recognition to extract, verify, and track the frequence of observed anomalies across a growing database of patients.

 ## How it works

-1. **Upload** a radiology report (paste text or upload PDF)
+1. **Upload** a CT angiogram report (paste text or upload PDF)
 2. **Parser** (Gemini 2.5 Flash) extracts clinical terms with exact text positions
 3. **Resolver** fixes any terms the parser paraphrased instead of quoting verbatim, and catches missed findings
 4. **Verifier** confirms or rejects each term (catches negation leaks, hallucinations)